radw4nn/Automatic-Hand-Gesture-Control/README.md

 3. **Action Mapping**: Maps recognized gestures to specific actions or commands, enabling hands-free control of devices or applications.
 4. **Volume Control**: One module is for master volume control.
 5. **Brightness Control**: Another module is for master volume control.
-6. **Combined Control**: The last module is supposed to combine both using voice control in order to let the user decide what type of gesture control they wish to use.
+6. **Combined Control (Coming Soon)**: The last module is supposed to combine both using voice control in order to let the user decide what type of gesture control they wish to use.
 (STILL UNDER DEVELPOMENT)

 ## Usage 🧑‍💻
 1. **Installation**: Install the necessary dependencies, including OpenCV and MediaPipe, using `pip`.